Captain Robert

 command of Captain Lyman K. Swenson.

-Lyman K. Swenson (65-66), is now available for purchase.
-Go to www.Xlibris.com/bookstore
+The Lyman K. Swenson is now on Facebook!

 A few years after being decommissioned the Swenson was sold to Taiwan.
 She was stripped for parts